FengZhouLuYaoNEU/Design_patterns_cpp/README.md

 # Design_patterns_cpp
-some common design patterns with c++ impl
+some common design patterns with c++